citp/privacy-policy-historical/l/li/lib/liberal.org.au.md

-> *The following text is extracted and transformed from the liberal.org.au privacy policy that was archived on 2003-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20031207071036id_/http%3A//www.liberal.org.au/legal/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the liberal.org.au privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216041421id_/http%3A//www.liberal.org.au/privacy.php) for the most accurate reproduction.*

-# Liberal Party of Australia - Privacy
+# Online privacy.
+Liberal Party of Australia.

+Online privacy

 All personal information collected by The Liberal Party of Australia is protected by the Privacy Act 1988 (Commonwealth of Australia).
 Any and all information collected at this website - including application form content and email addresses - will be kept strictly confidential and will not be sold, re-used, rented, loaned or otherwise disclosed to a third party, except where prior written permission is obtained from the individual who supplied the information and to whom the information refers.